In the guide

 The consumer needs to know, or be able to find out, who they are dealing with.
 A trader's identity and address must be displayed at their place of business, on key business documents and on websites.
 This information must also be made available to consumers before a contract is made and whenever a consumer requests it.
 See 'Company and business names' for more information.

 If a trader fails to disclose that they are a limited company and there is then a breach of contract, the consumer may be able to claim against the directors of the business as individuals.
 If a trader fails to disclose that they are acting as an agent for someone else, then the consumer may be able to make any claim directly against that trader.Back to top

 Q. A consumer doesn't produce a receipt; does the trader have to do anything even if the goods are faulty?

 A. There is no legal requirement for the consumer to provide or produce a receipt.
 If the trader does not remember the consumer buying the item they can ask the consumer to provide proof of purchase.
 This can be a credit card voucher or cheque stub or anything that indicates when and where the item was bought.

 Q. The manufacturer offers a guarantee; can the trader refer the consumer straight to that manufacturer?

-Q. If a trader sells sale goods or seconds, surely the consumer doesn't have the same rights against the trader as he would if new or perfect goods had been purchased?
+Q. If a trader sells sale goods or seconds, surely the consumer doesn't have the same rights against the trader as they would if new or perfect goods had been purchased?